ChasingUX/jesse-site/source/work/digitalocean.md

 </div>
 <span class="Caption--faux noHover">Create a Snapshot from the Images page</span>

-The process is simple – we choose a preexisting powered-down Droplet, give it a name, and a copy is asynchronously made and automatially powered back on.
+The process is simple: we choose a preexisting powered-down Droplet, give it a name, and a copy is asynchronously made and automatially powered back on.

 <h4 class="ribbon">Contextual Menus</h4>